striezel/meteor-chess/readme.md

 # Meteor chess

 This Meteor application aims to be an app where two human players can play chess against each other.
-It is still a a very early development phase, so most of the functionality is not implemented yet.
+It is still in a very early development phase, so most of the functionality is not implemented yet.

 ## Setting up the application